 Be careful with additional lender fees.
 Bridging loan lenders will have small print and some of these extra fees are reasonable, such as fees and interest rates for late payments.
 However, others might not be so reasonable!
 Some lenders not only charge the lender fee but also charge you for when you pay off the bridging loan!
 This is known as an ‘exit fee’ which can often be a percentage of the original loan amount or worse still a percentage of the value of the asset!

 Bridging isn’t for everyone lets be clear about that.
 It must be used for a particular purpose and if it is, then it’s a great way to fund things.

 If you are an experienced investor or developer and have done the sums, worked out your strategy and thought about an exit plan, then it can be a great solution.

-A bridging loan may seem restrictive due to the interest rates charged or the short term nature of the loan.
-This can I’m sure worry some, but for those who have a very clear plan and a strategy to repay the debt, then it can be a great way of funding something.
+A bridging loan may seem restrictive due to the interest rates charged or the short-term nature of the loan.
+This can I’m sure worry some, but for those who have a very clear plan and a strategy to repay the debt, then it can be a great way of finding something.

 Peer to peer lending alternatives:

 Interestingly, there are also new sources of funding which are emerging, namely, peer to peer borrowing and lending.

 Peer to peer borrowing has developed off the back of the high street not lending.
 It has seen a huge growth in recent times and it has filled a gap left by the usual high street lenders.